jermanuts/feather-docs/content/_guides/create_wallet_hardware_device.md

 weight: 20
 ---

-To learn if your hardware device is supported see [supported hardware devices](hardware-wallet-support).
+To learn if your hardware device is supported, see [supported hardware devices](hardware-wallet-support).

 Make sure your hardware device is connected to your computer.